StevenBlack/intl/readme.md

 #### `*:INCLIB (GENMENUX Directive)`

-Defines the default library for referencing library objects, place the *:INCLIB directive in the Setup or Menu Procedure snippet of the menu.
+Defines the default library for referencing library objects, place the `*:INCLIB` directive in the Setup or Menu Procedure snippet of the menu.

 ----
 #### `*:INSOBJ <cLibrary>.<cObject> (GENMENUX Directive)`

 References a library object and makes it replace a menu option in a menu.
-The object will be replaced by the object <cObject> from the FOXMNX table belonging to the library specified by cLibrary.
-If cLibrary is not specified, then the library will be the one identified by the `*:INCLIB` directive.
+The object will be replaced by the object <cObject> from the FOXMNX table belonging to the library specified by `cLibrary`.
+If `cLibrary` is not specified, then the library will be the one identified by the `*:INCLIB` directive.

 ----
 #### `*:INSCX <cWinName> [SAVE [MODAL]] (GENMENUX Directive)`

-*:INSCX places a DO MENU.MPR in the SCX specified by cWinName.
-If there are no clauses, *:INSCX will place the statement at the bottom of the Screen Setup Code.
-If SAVE is specified, *:INSCX places a PUSH MENU and POP MENU in the setup and cleanup code.
-If MODAL is also specified, INSCX places the DO command in the When clause for the screen and the POP MENU _MSYSMENU command in the Deactivate snippet.
+`*:INSCX` places a `DO MENU.MPR` in the SCX specified by `cWinName`.
+If there are no clauses, `*:INSCX` will place the statement at the bottom of the Screen Setup Code.
+If SAVE is specified, `*:INSCX` places a `PUSH MENU` and `POP MENU` in the setup and cleanup code.
+If MODAL is also specified, `*:INSCX` places the DO command in the When clause for the screen and the `POP MENU _MSYSMENU` command in the `Deactivate` snippet.

 ----
 #### `*:LINE <expN> (GENMENUX Directive)`